 7. Settling on the status quo doesn’t necessarily help you progress… challenge it

-Just settling on things and doing them because it’s convention and socially accepted will only keep you swimming in the same water as the masses.
+Just settling on things and doing them because it’s a convention and socially accepted will only keep you swimming in the same water as the masses.
 Take the chance in life and don’t be afraid of change.

 “One of the most difficult things is not to change society – but to change yourself.” – Nelson Mandela